 Angelfish change colors due to age, illness, unhappiness, stress, aggression, mating behavior, and the room’s brightness.
 The vertical stripes don’t change color but often appear, reappear, and fade.

 Angelfish can go months without changing color.
-Other times, they’ll change once or twice daily, depending on the circumstances.
-Sometimes, an angelfish will subtly change color so you won’t notice.
+At other times, they may change color once or twice daily.
+Sometimes, angelfish will subtly change color, meaning you won’t notice.

-Color changes are only concerning when coupled with odd behavior and other physical changes.
+Color alterations are only concerning when coupled with odd behaviors and other physical changes.

 How Can Angelfish Change Color?